sethkrasnianski/docs/product/get-products.md

 <!--
 @title GET products
 @author Moltin Ltd
-@description Gets a list product based on the given criteria
+@description Gets a list of products based on the given criteria
 @order 3.5

 @sidebar 1